Hardwood Floor Moisture Problems: Learn the Warning Signs

 Some moisture-related problems are visible to the discerning eye.
 Primarily, wood flooring problems can occur when the wood expands and contracts.
 This “wood movement” occurs naturally according to seasonal shifts or when ambient RH levels change in the home.
 These changes can also present a less-than-desirable change in the appearance of your wood flooring.

 Cracks and Separations between Boards: When homes are heated in the winter, RH levels can plummet, boards can shrink, and spaces appear between the boards as the wood loses MC.
-Some of these variations are seasonal and will close up on their own when the weather (and related RH) changes and moisture returns back to the air.
+Some of these variations are seasonal and will close up on their own when the weather (and related RH) changes and the MC of the air increases.
 Monitoring the room’s temperature and RH level, then taking corrective action, can also minimize seasonal shifts in the wood floor.
 As an example, homeowners can add moisture to the air during dry winter months by installing a humidifier in the furnace.

 Cupping: This is when the edges of a board are higher than its center, due to moisture which causes the wood to expand.
 This can occur after water spills onto the floor and is absorbed by the wood.
 However, usually high RH is the culprit.
 As the wood expands, compression can result as the boards are crushed together, deforming the boards at the edges.
 Cupping is caused by a moisture imbalance through the thickness of the wood.
 The wood is wetter on the bottom of the board than on the top surface, which dries quicker than the bottom.
 Cupping most often appears after the floor has been installed and may or may not be an installation issue.